by J. Clifford and A. Kozil* (9/17)

 - Include whole grains and other fiber rich foods.

-- Get enough calcium and vitamin B12.
+- Get enough omega-3 fatty acids, calcium, and vitamin B12.

 Well planned vegetarian diets can be healthful, nutritionally adequate, and may provide health benefits in prevention and treatment of chronic diseases during all phases of the lifecycle.